cunnane/xloil/docs/source/xlOil_Python/GettingStarted.rst

     def Adder(x, y):
         return x + y

-You'll need to open and close `MyBook` in Excel for xlOil to find the python file.
+You need to open and close `MyBook` in Excel for xlOil to find the python file.
-Now try invoking the Adder function - it can also add arrays!
+Now try invoking the `=Adder()` function - it can also add arrays!

-If this isn't working, ensure that "Trust accesst to the VBA object model" is checked in Excel Options -> Trust Centre -> Macro Settings.
+If this isn't working, ensure that "Trust accesst to the VBA object model" is checked in Excel Options -> Trust Centre -> Macro Settings - this setting is off by default.

 My first xlOil addin